 Do I have to bake the pizza at a high temperature?

-While I don’t generally like baking at high temperatures because of the energy that is needed to heat my oven up to such high temperatures, I do make an exception for this pizza crust that I make on special occasions.
+I don’t generally like baking at high temperatures because of the energy that is needed to heat my oven up to such high temperatures.
+And thankfully, this pizza crust can be baked at a lower temperature than most other pizza crusts!

 Ingredients